 Volunteers are vital to the fulfillment of the African Community Center's mission to help refugees rebuild safe, sustainable lives in Denver through supportive networks of people, services, and community activities.
 We welcome hard-working and passionate individuals who are committed to our mission and values.

 ACC is fortunate to have many talented and dedicated volunteers who play an integral role in the work that we do.
 ACC works with each interested individual to find the best position for them based on their interests, skills, and availability and our organizational needs and capacity.

 * Please note that most of the refugees we resettle arrive with their families.
-Therefore, it is best for us to match them with Denver families or with groups of at least 3 people.
-If you want to apply for this opportunity individually, we can either group you with other First Friends volunteers and match your group with a newly-arrived family, or we can wait for an individual with whom to match you (but this process could take significantly longer).
+Therefore, it is best for us to match them with Denver families or with groups of at least 2 people.
+If you want to apply for this opportunity individually, we can either group you with other First Friends volunteers and match your group with a newly-arrived family, or we can wait for an individual with whom to match you.

 HOW TO APPLY

 If you would like to be involved with the African Community Center as a volunteer, please attend a General Orientation to learn more about refugee resettlement, ACC’s Programs, and our volunteer opportunities and requirements.
 If you are interested in the First Friends Program, you will need to attend a General Orientation session BEFORE attending a First Friends Orientation.
 After you have attended orientation, you will be required to submit a volunteer application and a background check before starting.

 Please RSVP for the orientation/s you would like to attend by clicking on the link/s below.

 Orientations are held at the ACC offices in Suite 200 on the 2nd floor of 925 South Niagara Street Denver, CO, 80224.